jithuin/Zatca-Phase-1-QrCode-Data-Generation/README.md

 # C#.Net

-first we need to create an extension class for memory streem (optional step for simplify code)
+first we need to create an extension class for memory stream (optional step for simplify code)

     public static class MemoryStreamExtensions